cometh-hq/android4337/README.md

 )

-// when sending an user operation, it will prompt the user to sign the operation using the passkey
-// can throw a GetCredentialException (from CredentialsManager) if get_credentials fails safeAccount.sendUserOperation("TO_ADDRESS", value = BigInteger.ZERO, data = "0x".toByteArray())
+// when sending an user operation, it will prompt the user to sign the operation using the passkey safeAccount.sendUserOperation("TO_ADDRESS", value = BigInteger.ZERO, data = "0x".toByteArray())
 ```